anagha-google/ray-labs/00-provisioning/manual-provisioning.md

 ## 9. Provision a BigQuery Dataset

+We have a BQML component to the lab.
+Therefore a BQ dataset.

 Paste in Cloud Shell scoped to the project you created-
 ```
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`